luckie/best_in_place/README.md

 - v.0.1.5 **Attention: this release is not backwards compatible**.
 Changing params from list to option hash, helper's refactoring, fixing bug with objects inside namespaces, adding feature for passing an external activator handler as param.
 Adding feature of key ESCAPE for destroying changes before they are made permanent (in inputs and textarea).
+- v.0.1.6-0.1.7 Avoiding request when the input is not modified and allowing the user to not sanitize input data.

 ##Authors, License and Stuff